ijonas/daily-stacker/README.md

 Part of the problem to solve had to include to be the management of private keys or API keys and I don't want to be responsible for other people's keys.
 The combination of EVM smart contracts, L2 chains, Chainlink, and gas cost-optimised DEXes such as SushiSwap + Bentobox offered a solution.

 ## What it does

 Here's how Daily Stacker works:

-1. connect your wallet and once a month transfer some ETH to Daily Stacker
+1. connect your wallet and once a month transfer some DAI to Daily Stacker, say 300 DAI.
 2. setup a portfolio, e.g. 50% Wrapped Bitcoin, 35% LINK, 15% BAT
 3. for the next 30 days Daily Stacker will buy slivers of the tokens according to the ratios in your portfolio
 4. all purchases are automatically sent to your wallet